As a website owner, you sure want to have a way to publish eye-catching announcements and stay confident your visitors won’t miss them.

 Now, let’s say, you have an ecommerce store and you want to use personalization for encouraging more people to take advantage of a time-limited offer.
 To do that, you can create an announcement bar that will be relevant to a visitor’s location or a product that’s being viewed.

-In the example above, we’ve used a slide-in as an alternative and it has been set up to:
+In the example above, we’ve used a

 - Appear after a visitor spends 5 seconds on a page